anachary/dotnet-core.nvim/README.md

 - `<CR>` or `o` - Open item under cursor
 - `b` - Build project under cursor
 - `R` - Run project under cursor (if executable)
+- `s` - Set project under cursor as startup project
 - `r` - Refresh explorer
 - `q` or `<Esc>` - Close explorer

+## 🚀 Startup Project Management

+When working with solutions containing multiple executable projects, you can specify which project should be run:

+### Automatic Detection
+- Automatically detects executable projects (OutputType: Exe)
+- Sets the first executable project as startup by default
+- Shows startup project with ⭐ marker in Solution Explorer

+### Manual Selection
+- Use `:DotnetCoreSelectStartupProject` to choose from available projects
+- Use `<leader>sp` for quick access
+- In Solution Explorer, press `s` on any executable project to set it as startup

+### Commands
+- `:DotnetCoreSelectStartupProject` - Interactive project selection
+- `:DotnetCoreSetStartupProject [path]` - Set specific project by path
+- `:DotnetCoreRun` - Always runs the current startup project

 ## Troubleshooting